jwashek/exagora.me/_posts/2022-10-17-is-the-blood-necessary.md

 ---
 title: "Is the Blood of Jesus Necessary?"
-excerpt: "You may know Jesus died on the Cross, was buried, and rose again.
+excerpt: "The Bible says Jesus died on the Cross, was buried, and rose again.
 The Bible also says He shed His blood for us.
 But, is this necessary for the remission of sins?"
 image:
   path: /images/blood.jpeg
   caption: "Photo from [Bob Yandian Ministries](https://www.bobyandian.com/bible-topics/the-blood-and-the-name)"